Digital Health Works Insights

 Digital health reimbursement strategy is often discussed too late and too narrowly.

-Teams ask whether a CPT code exists, whether a payer might cover the service, or whether a provider can bill for the workflow.
+Teams ask whether a code exists, whether a payer might cover the service, or whether a provider can bill for the workflow.
 Those questions matter.
-But reimbursement strategy is bigger than any single code.
+But reimbursement strategy is bigger than any single billing pathway.
 It is the commercial logic that explains how clinical value becomes financial value inside a real care system.

 Start with the payment pathway, not the feature list